-In addition, if you would like local information or are part of a local community group that would like to have a Master Gardener teach your group about a gardening topic, please contact Purdue Extension office in Whitley County at 260-625-3313, 260-244-7615 or email@example.com.
+Also, if you would like local information or are part of a local community group that would like to have a Master Gardener teach your group about a gardening topic, please contact the Purdue Extension office in Whitley County at 260-244-7615 or email@example.com.
 Please allow plenty of time to make arrangements.

 Whitley County Master Gardeners typically meet on the first Thursday of each month starting at 6:30 p.m.
-Most months we will meet in a downstairs meeting room of Parkview Whitley Hospital.
-Go in main entrance past front desk to elevator or stairs, then down to basement.
+We will be meeting virtually via Zoom until further notice.

 We want you!
 Become a Master Gardener - watch a short video.

 - Master Gardeners of Whitley County (local association website)

 - Report Education or Volunteer Hours in Master Gardener Manager (online reporting system)